Fluorinated and phosphorous biomolecules: synthesis and applications

 - Structure and biological functions of phosphorus-containing biomolecules: nucleotides, nucleic acids, phospholipids, etc.

-- Bisphosphonates (anti-osteoporotic, anticancer, theranostic agents)
+- Bisphosphonates (anti-osteoporotic, anti-cancer, theranostic agents)

-- Phosphorus-containing amino acids
+- Phosphorus amino acids

 - Phosphate prodrugs of steroids (antibiotics, anti-inflammatories, immunosuppressants)